I Love Me (song): Commercial performance

 Upon release, the music video for "I Love Me" amassed 16.1 million views in its first week on YouTube, which placed it at number 22 on the global YouTube music videos chart.
 4.9 million views of the 16.1 million global views were from the United States, which ultimately placed it at number five on the US Music Videos Chart.
-The song debuted at number 18 on the Billboard Hot 100, becoming Lovato's ninth top 20 entry on the chart and her highest debut since the release of her song "Heart Attack" in 2013.
+The song debuted at number 18 on the Billboard Hot 100, becoming Lovato's ninth top 20 hit on the chart and her highest debut since the release of her song "Heart Attack" in 2013.
 "I Love Me" was also the best-selling song of its release week, becoming Lovato's second number 1 on the Digital Song Sales Chart after her first number 1 with the release of "Anyone".
 On June 30, 2020, "I Love Me" was certified as Gold by the Recording Industry Association of America (RIAA).